PranavMenon085/Experiment-No-7/README.md

 ALGORITHMS:

-Algorithm 1: Print Numbers up to 5
+Algorithm 1: Print Numbers from 1 to 5 (Hardcoded Limit)

 Step 1: Start

-Begin the process of printing numbers sequentially up to 5
+Begin the process of printing numbers sequentially from 1 to 5

 Step 2: Initialize counter variable